ReliSA/Software-process-antipatterns-catalogue/catalogue/Hidden_Requirements.md

 ## Summary

 System requirements are not adequately documented, either through carelessness, ignorance, or malice.
-As a result, different assumptions about design requirements are made among some team members.
+As a result, different assumptions about system functionalities or design aspects are made among some team members.

 ## Symptoms

- - TBD
+ - lack of requirements-type artifacts
+ - escalations from an operational system, indicating significant feature is missing or incorrectly implemented
+ - heavy, architectural refactorings late in development project

 ## Specific To

-n/a
+any

 ## Related Anti-patterns